shauninman/MinUI/README.md

 # MinUI

-MinUI is a focused, custom launcher and libretro frontend for the RGB30, M17 (early revs), Trimui Smart (and Pro), Miyoo Mini (and Plus), the Anbernic RG35XX family, and the GKD Pixel.
+MinUI is a focused, custom launcher and libretro frontend for the RGB30, M17 (early revs), Trimui Smart (and Pro), Miyoo Mini (and Plus), the Anbernic RG*XX family, and the GKD Pixel.

 <img src="github/minui-main.png" width=320 /> <img src="github/minui-menu-gbc.png" width=320 />
 See [more screenshots](github/).